Open-Data-Product-Initiative/v4.1/.github/ISSUE_TEMPLATE/feature_request_template.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: 'Please replace with a clear and descriptive title'
+title: Please replace with a clear and descriptive title
-labels: 'type: feature'
+labels: ''
 assignees: ''

 ---

 <!--